Siti Qomariyah

-Siti Qomariyah (born 8 July 1967) is an Indonesian academician and politician who served as the regent of Pekalongan, Central Java between 2006 and 2011.
+Siti Qomariyah (born 8 July 1967) is an Indonesian academic and politician who served as the regent of Pekalongan, Central Java between 2006 and 2011.

-Born in Pekalongan into a family with strong santri and kyai connections, she started out as an academician before entering politics in 2001 as her home regency's vice-regent.
+Born in Pekalongan into a family with strong santri and kyai connections, she started out as an academic before entering politics in 2001 as her home regency's vice-regent.
 She then became the first directly-elected regent of Pekalongan in 2006, but lost her reelection campaign in 2011.

 Background

 Siti Qomariyah was born in Pekalongan on 8 July 1967, the eldest of nine children.
 Her father was a local kyai and pesantren caretaker in her home village and her mother taught at kindergartens.
 After completing junior high school at a Pekalongan madrasa, she resumed her education in a state-funded Madrasah Aliyah (senior high school equivalent) in Jombang, East Java.
 After completing high school, she studied at a state Islamic institute (Institut Agama Islam Negeri) in Pekalongan.
 Qomariyah continued her education later on, gaining a scholarship for a master's degree at McGill University in Canada and later continued for a PhD at Gadjah Mada University.